With Treatment

 Services provided:

-Recovery Unplugged Northern Virginia is an inpatient treatment center in Annandale, Virginia that is located in the 22003 zip code.
-Recovery Unplugged Northern Virginia offers counseling for individuals, employment counseling services and group counseling.
-It provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient services and partial hospitalization.
+Recovery Unplugged Northern Virginia is a residential treatment center in Annandale, VA that is situated in the 22003 zip code.
+Recovery Unplugged Northern Virginia provides substance use education, employment counseling services and family counseling.
+It includes outpatient methadone/buprenorphine or naltrexone treatment, partial hospitalization and regular outpatient treatment.

 Address: 5105 Backlick Road, Suite Q, Annandale, VA 22003 in Fairfax County